One Sunday morning during service, a 2,000-member congregation was

 The cop was stepping out of his car, the big pad in hand.

 Bob?
 Bob from church?
 Jack sunk farther into his trench coat.
 This was worse than the coming ticket.
 A Christian cop catching a guy from his own church.
 A guy who happened to be a little anxious to get home after a long day at the office.
 A guy he was about to play golf with tomorrow.
-Jumping out of the car, he approached a man he saw every Sunday, a man he'd never seen
+Jumping out of the car, he approached a man he saw every Sunday, a man he'd never seen in uniform.

 "Hi, Bob.
 Fancy meeting you like this."